simonelnahas/savant-ide/README.md

 ### Savant IDE

 A souped-up IDE for testing Scilla smart contracts painlessly.
 It can be tried out at https://savant-ide.zilliqa.com/.

+Scilla is a smart contract language being developed for Zilliqa.
+To learn more about the language, visit https://scilla-lang.org/.

 ## Motivation